Clemapfel/jluna/docs/manual.md

 ### Stay Julia-Side

 All performance critical code should be inside a Julia file.
 All C++ should do, is to manage data and dispatch the Julia-side functions.
 For example, let's say we are working on very big matrices.
 Any matrix operation should happen inside a julia function, the actual data of the matrix should stay julia-side as much as possible.
-We can still control julia from C++, `State::eval` has almost no overhead.
-Similarly, `jluna::Proxy` is just a stand-in for julia-side data.
-Thus, using julia functions of `jluna::Proxy`s incurs very little overhead compared to doing both only in julia.
+ Relating to this, it is important to realize, when a C++ object does not actually manage any data C++-side.
+For example, `jluna::Proxy` is just a stand-in for julia-side object.
+The C++-part of it basically only holds a pointer to the data.
+Thus, using julia functions on `jluna::Proxy`s incurs very little overhead, compared to doing both only in julia, because all we are doing is using julia-side functions on julia-side objects.

 ### Minimize (Un)Boxing

 By far the easiest way to completely tank a programs' performance is to unnecessarily box/unbox values constantly.
 If our program requires operation `A`, `B`, `C` julia-side and `X`, `Y`, `Z` C++-side, it's very important to execute everything in a way that minimizes the number of box/unbox calls.
 So:
 `ABC <unbox> XYZ <box>` rather than `A <unbox> X <box> B <unbox> Y <box>`, etc..
-This may seem obvious when abstracted like this but in a complex application, it's easy to forget.
+This may seem obvious when abstracted like this, but in a complex application, it's easy to forget.
 Knowing what calls cause box/unboxing is essential to avoiding pitfalls, because of this it sometimes encouraged to not shy away from handling pure `Any*`, just make sure to also manually control the garbage collector.

-Lastly, though it is cumbersome, manually implementing box/unbox calls instead of going through `Usertype<T>` often gives more freedom to optimize, as special julia-side functions that increase performance can be called manually, instead of through the (un)boxing routine lambdas.
-Advanced users are therefore encouraged to consider this method frequently.
+Lastly, though it is cumbersome, manually implementing box/unbox calls instead of going through `Usertype<T>` often gives more freedom to optimize.
+Advanced users are therefore encouraged to consider this method more frequently, at the cost of convenience.

 ### Minimize Proxy Construction

 The main overhead incurred by `jluna` is that of safety.
 Anytime a proxy is constructed, its value and name have to be added to an internal state that protects them from the garbage collector.
 This takes some amount of time; internally, the value is wrapped and a reference to it and its name is stored in a dictionary.
-Neither of these is that expensive but when a function uses hundreds of proxies over its runtime, this can add up quickly.
+Neither of these is that expensive, but when a function uses hundreds of proxies over its runtime, this can add up quickly.
 Consider the following:

 ```cpp
 auto a = Main["Module1"]["Module2"]["vector_var"][1]["field"];